erentnr/NetflixLogin/README.md

 # NetflixLogin

-### Netflix Mobile App Sign In Screen
+### Netflix Login Screen Clone App for Kodluyoruz Bootcamp

-Mostly completed.
+This project created for Kodluyoruz Bootcamp.

+Basic React Native concepts.
+Used both function and class components.